somvanshi03/K8S-PAAS/Google-GKE/Day-11-ArgoCD/argocd.md

-# Integrate GCP with ArgoCD
+# Integrate GKE with ArgoCD

 ## Steps to Integrate ArgoCD